The Dhoti, the Toothache, and the Great Bengali Flapping Problem

 What an object.

 The dhoti is not clothing so much as an opinion.
 It declares that the wearer is prepared for poetry, litigation, afternoon sleep, and moral commentary, but not for sprinting.
 It is roomy, yes.
 Magnificently roomy.
-A whole village dispute could take shelter inside one in a storm.
+A whole village dispute could take shelter inside one during a storm.
 But useful?
-Only if your life involves standing, sitting, blessing, scolding, or walking at the speed of ancestral memory.
+Only if one’s life involves standing, sitting, blessing, scolding, or walking at the speed of ancestral memory.

-No race should make major civilizational claims while wearing a garment that can be defeated by a bicycle chain.
+No civilization should make too many claims for practical efficiency while its ceremonial garment can be defeated by a bicycle chain.

-Perhaps this is why we Bengalis became so attached to talk.
+Perhaps this is why Bengalis became so attached to talk.
 Talk is safe in a dhoti.
 Debate is safe.
 Literary criticism is safe.
 Revolution is safe, provided it happens after tea and within walking distance.
 But factory work, football, emergency plumbing, or running after a bus?
-The dhoti becomes less a garment and more a conspiracy.
+The dhoti becomes less garment than negotiation.

 I know this is unfair.

-Still, those old black-and-white photographs trouble me.
-The forefathers sit there in their dhotis, grave as unpaid judges, looking as if Bengal’s decline was caused entirely by someone else.
-Beside them the foremothers sit with sealed faces, carrying the whole household in silence: rice, grief, fever, children, accounts, gossip, desire, endurance, and the eternal question of who left the wet towel on the bed.
+Still, old black-and-white photographs trouble me.
+The men sit in their dhotis, grave as unpaid judges, looking as if Bengal’s decline was caused entirely by someone else.
+Beside them sit women with sealed faces, carrying rice, grief, fever, children, accounts, gossip, desire, endurance, and the eternal question of who left the wet towel on the bed.

 They look absurd.